MicrosoftDocs/learn/learn-pr/language/go-variables-functions-packages/includes/1-variables.md

 > [!NOTE]
 > Go has an interesting concept related to constants that's called *iota*, which we're not covering in this module.
 But you can learn more about it by looking at the [Go wiki on GitHub](https://github.com/golang/go/wiki/Iota).
 Just keep in mind that `iota` is a keyword that Go uses to simplify constant definitions when the values are sequential.

 Although there are similarities between constants and variables, there are some key differences.
 For example, you can declare constants without using them.
 You won't get an error message.
 And you can't use the colon equal sign to declare constants.
-Go will complain about it.
+Go will complain if you do.

 ## Go throws an error if you declare variables and don't use them